OpenSocietyPlatform/.github/profile/README.md

 - Can feed in an article you want proofed..
 Hopefully you get something out of it?
   - Proofing can go fetch sited articles... or try?

+## General ETL
+Data provider -tabular-data-> RDF Mapping -> Bunch of other stuff -> Presentation and Query Layer

 ## General Questions
 ### Why Reinvent the Wheel?
 -